two-ticks/two-ticks.github.io/research.markdown

 I am an MS by Research student at [Signal Processing and Communication Research Centre (SPCRC)](https://spcrc.iiit.ac.in/), IIIT Hyderabad.
 I am working under the guidance of [Dr. Prasad Krishnan](https://faculty.iiit.ac.in/~prasad.krishnan/).
 My research interests include Error Correcting Codes, and Information Theory.

+I am currently looking for PhD and research opportunities in the field of Error Correcting Codes, Information Theory, and Machine Learning.
+If you have any opportunities, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/aditya-siddheshwar/).

 ## Research Interests
 - Problems in Algebraic Coding Theory
 - Codes for Distributed Matrix Multiplication